-Business Practice - to promote siness Practice - to promote Source Competency A. SWMBH actively recruits workforce of diverse backgrounds through the candidate selection process.
+Business Practice - to promote Competency Source Outcome SWMBH actively recruits workforce of diverse backgrounds through the candidate selection process.
 SWMBH Position Descriptions SWMBH Policy 3.7 - Cultural and Linguistic Competency To promote a workforce that is reflective of the community and individuals served.